ollihoo/multithread/README.md

 this page for more information: [docs/metrics.md](docs/metrics.md).

 ## Test Environment
-In this project I evaluate JUnit5 plus Mockito.
+In this project I evaluated JUnit5 plus Mockito.
+Summary: it was a bad idea (see: [docs/junit5.md](docs/junit5.md)).

-You'll find more information here: [docs/junit5.md](docs/junit5.md).
+To work with junit4, see [docs/junit4.md](docs/junit4.md).

 ## Maven Wrapper
 See https://howtoprogram.xyz/2016/09/11/maven-wrapper-example/